 Bulk creation of virtual machine (VM) instances lets you create a large number of VMs that are identical and independent from each other.
 When you create VMs in bulk, you can do the following:

 Minimize consumption of API rate limits.
 Requests for creating VMs in bulk consume API rate limits as if you were creating a single VM.

 Distribute VM creation across multiple zones in a region.
-For regional requests, Compute Engine determines the zone to create the VMs in based on the zones that have available hardware, taking into consideration the available capacity in each zone and any of your reservations.
+For regional requests, Compute Engine determines the zone to create the VMs in based on the zones that have available hardware, taking into consideration the available capacity in each zone, as well as any of your reservations.

 Compute Engine doesn't manage VMs that you create in bulk.
 To create a group of managed VMs, use managed instance groups.

 Creating VMs in bulk versus batching API requests